 British Easter Customs: making Easter eggciting

-Easter is a festival synonymous with many symbols and customs:
+Easter, like any other, is a festival synonymous with many symbols and customs:

-We’ve got the resurrection of Christ, chocolate eggs, painted hard-boiled eggs, Maundy money and a rabbit all rolled into one.
+It’s a mish-mash of the resurrection of Christ, chocolate eggs, painted hard-boiled eggs, Maundy money and a rabbit all rolled into one.
 So a festival as muddled as any other on the British and global calendar then.
 And it’s a moveable feast at that.